pavlarsen/Final_Project/README.md

 8. For our ""Deep Learning Model"", we also saw an improvement in score, as we achieved the following results:
 ![image](https://user-images.githubusercontent.com/113153777/223901112-b1b20d3b-b83e-4adf-bcf6-781b945e92c1.png)

+It was decided upon these two models because while investigating among the models it was often mentioned that both Random Forest and Deep Learning had the best overall accuracy score.
+So we decided to put this trait into action, we wanted to see the comparison.
+Another reason was the easy process of implementing the Random Forest and how fast it was to play around with as mentioned before by eliminating columns and running it again, while Deep learning took longer to implement and to run, also the computer power needed to run Deep learning models is far higher so it takes more time to train.
+In other words we wanted to see the performance difference between a easy to compute and program and low computer power model to a harder to program and high computer power as two alternatives that could fit most people around the world.

 ---

 ## Dashboard

-In order to start working on the dashboard, we had to have our complete code in order to decide if it is better to compare date or just present our outcomes.
-As we are managing extended and comparative data, we decided to use Tableau, since its visibility and features are more suitable for the project.
+In order to start working on the dashboard, we had to have our code already done to decide if it is better to compare date or just present our outcomes.
+As we are going to manage extended and comparative data, we have decided to go for Tableau because we found its visibility and features more suitable for the project.

-Seeking more answers, we found that it is possible to use country data to predict how migration will occur.
+Seeking for more answers, we found that it is possible to compare migration data in order to predict how countries will behave.
 For example, comparing 'crude_birth_rate' with 'total_migrant_population' to answer which country is more likely to have a higher birth control rate or promote more benefits to make their people stay, therefore where will be a better place to invest.

 ...